Early Office Museum

 following special purpose typewriters: shorthand typewriters, the

-Edison mimeograph typewriter, book typewriters, combination typewriter-adding or
+Edison mimeograph typewriter, book typewriters, billing typewriters, combination typewriter-adding or

 Stenograph